e-Profits: A Business-Aligned Evaluation Metric for Profit-Sensitive Customer Churn Prediction: Conclusion

 \section{Conclusion}

-Traditional churn prediction models are often assessed using statistical performance metrics such as Accuracy, AUC, and F1-score.
-While these metrics serve well in quantifying classification performance, they frequently fail to capture the real financial consequences of misclassification, particularly in profit-sensitive applications like customer retention.
+Traditional churn prediction models are commonly evaluated using statistical performance metrics such as Accuracy, AUC, and F1-score.
+While these metrics are useful for assessing classification performance, they often fail to reflect the financial consequences of misclassification, particularly in profit-sensitive applications such as customer retention.

-In this study, we introduced \textit{e-Profits}, a business-aligned evaluation metric that integrates customer-specific lifetime value (CLV), intervention costs, and retention probabilities derived from Kaplan-Meier survival analysis.
-Unlike traditional metrics and even profit-based alternatives such as EMP, \textit{e-Profits} evaluates models based on individualised cost-revenue dynamics, facilitating better alignment between predictive analytics and financial outcomes.
-Our empirical evaluation on two benchmark datasets demonstrated that \textit{e-Profits} significantly reshapes classifier rankings.
-Models that were suboptimal under Accuracy or AUC often emerged as the most financially effective under \textit{e-Profits}, particularly when focusing on the top 20\% of customers by predicted profitability.
-This shift underscores the potential for misaligned decision-making if only conventional metrics are used.
-The metric's post hoc nature and lightweight implementation make \textit{e-Profits} practical for real-world deployment.
-It requires no retraining and can be integrated easily into existing evaluation workflows, making it accessible to business analysts and operational stakeholders alike.
-Moreover, its understandable structure enhances communication between technical teams and decision-makers.
+In this paper, we introduced \emph{e-Profits}, a business-aligned evaluation metric that integrates customer-specific lifetime value, intervention costs, and retention probabilities derived from Kaplan-Meier survival analysis.
+Unlike traditional metrics and profit-based alternatives such as EMP, \emph{e-Profits} evaluates models based on individualised cost–revenue dynamics, enabling closer alignment between predictive analytics and financial outcomes.
+Empirical results on two benchmark datasets show that \emph{e-Profits} induces profit-relevant model re-ranking: models that are suboptimal under Accuracy or AUC often emerge as financially superior, particularly when evaluation focuses on high-value customer segments.
+Overall, the consistent divergence between full-population and top-segment profitability has direct implications for retention campaign design.

-Future directions for \textit{e-Profits} include embedding it as an objective function during model training and experimenting with advanced survival models for improved retention prediction.
-Overall, \textit{e-Profits} introduces a financially meaningful evaluation paradigm that empowers practitioners to make data-driven decisions rooted in return on investment.